One Slip: Live

 The track was the final song from the album played live when it was the first encore on the Momentary Lapse of Reason tour from 1987–89.
 The band resurrected the track on one show on their 1994 The Division Bell tour when the band performed it in Oakland, California.

 Video

 The video for the track is footage of a vintage 1930s plane flying interspersed with concert clips filmed during the band's three night run at The Omni in Atlanta, Georgia.
-The live footage was shot in November 1987 and was directed by Lawrence Jordan (who has directed concert films for Rush, Mariah Carey and Billy Joel).
+The live footage was shot in November 1987 and was directed by Larry Jordan (who has directed concert films for Rush, Mariah Carey and Billy Joel).
 Videos for "On the Turning Away" and "The Dogs of War" were also filmed from this concert.